MichaelB167/bitcoin-mining-applications/README.md

 1. Run `bitcoind -regtest -daemon` which should yield 'bitcoin server starting'
 1. Set bitcoind to testing mode with `bitcoin-cli -regtest setgenerate true 101`
 1. Verify balance with `bitcoin-cli -regtest getbalance`- you should have 50 bitcoin available.
+1. Again follow along on screen to connect to my test node

 ## Project Integration